 - Zn-coated parts.
 NEVER use zinc coated parts in the water circuit.
-Because the internal water circuit of the unit uses copper piping, excessive corrosion may occur. - Non-brass metallic piping.
+Because the internal water circuit of the unit uses copper piping, excessive corrosion may - Non-brass metallic piping.
 When using non-brass metallic piping, insulate the brass and non-brass properly so that they do NOT make contact with each other.
-This is to prevent galvanic corrosion. - Valve Changeover time.
-When using a 2-way valve or a 3-way valve in the water circuit, the maximum changeover time of the valve must be 60 seconds.
+This is to prevent galvanic corrosion. - Expansion vessel.
+A suitably sized expansion vessel must be installed in the water circuit in accordance with the applicable legislation.
+No blocking elements (shut-off valves or similar) are allowed between the expansion vessel and the indoor unit.